 If you’re afraid of fats, you’re not alone.
-A July 2014 Gallop poll found that 56% of Americans actively try to avoid fat in their diet.
+A recent Gallup poll found that 56% of Americans actively try to avoid fat in their diet.
 And while that figure may seem striking — it encompasses over half of the country, after all — the percentage has actually plummeted since 2004.
 Back then, 64% of Americans said they lived low-fat or no-fat lifestyles.

 The change can be explained by new research on the health benefits of fats.
 First, let’s take a look at the three categories of fats:

 So which fats are the best?
-Here are my top four:
+Here are our top four:

 - High in saturated fat, known for medium-chain fatty acid (MCT) content.
 (Studies have linked MCTs with burning more calories.)

 - Antiviral, antibacterial, and immune-boosting effects